Bo Melton, Isiah Pacheco and Markquese Bell celebrate the start of their NFL careers

 Bell also won the high jump at the 2015 New Jersey outdoor track and field Meet of Champions.
 He jumped 7 feet to win the CAL title in 2016.

-Now, Melton, Bell and Pacheco will try to join Ryquell Armstead (Millville), Austin Johnson (St. Augustine Prep) and Mike Gesicki and Clark Harris (Southern Regional) as active NFL players from local high schools.
+Now, Melton, Bell and Pacheco will try to join Jacksonville Jaguars running back Ryquell Armstead (Millville), Los Angeles Chargers defensive tackle Austin Johnson (St. Augustine Prep), Miami Dolphins tight end Mike Gesicki (Southern Regional) and Cincinnati Bengals long snapper Clark Harris (Southern) as active NFL players from local high schools.

 “I’ve been dreaming about this all my life,” Melton said, “and now I get to do it.
 I just feel blessed by God.”